eeshvardasikcm/eeshvardasikcm/README.md

 Mission (IKCM).
 It is my service to the International Krishna Chaitanya Mission that defines who I am.

-There has been consisten confusion about my identity over recent years, including the innapropriate misuse of my given name "Erik Douglas Ward".
+There has been consistent confusion about my identity over recent years, including the innapropriate misuse of my given name "Erik Douglas Ward".
 I have taken several steps to increase the accuracy of Google search optimization to protect myself from previous misuses of my identity.